Medical Practice Income Plan Patient Services

 Date of Service (DOS)

 A portion of the covered expenses (typically $100, $200 or $500) that an insured individual must pay before insurance coverage with co-insurance goes into effect.
-Deductibles are standard in my policies, and are usually based on a calendar year.
+Deductibles are standard in many policies and are usually based on a calendar year.

 This is the person who is covered by health insurance.